VolodKniah/SAT-Solver-Project/README.md

 Usage: dotnet run <path-to-input-file> [options]

 Arguments:

-  [path-to-input-file]     The path to the formula file (must be passed first).
+  [path-to-input-file]:     The path to the formula file (must be passed first).

 Options: